eChook/documentation/system-overview.md

 ## Android App

-The eChook now uses the [Omni Telemetry app](https://play.google.com/store/apps/details?id=net.keduro.omni\&hl=en_GB), provided by Banchory Greenpower Team.
+The eChook uses the [Omni Telemetry app](https://play.google.com/store/apps/details?id=net.keduro.omni\&hl=en_GB), provided by Banchory Greenpower Team.

 The app connects to the Bluetooth module on the eChook nano board and logs the incoming data.
 It also augments this data with sensors on the phone - primarily GPS location.
 The app can also use the GPS to count laps, which is added to the logged data.
 At the end of the session, there is the option to send a .csv data file through the standard Android sharing system, making it easy to add it to Google Drive or Dropbox, email it to someone, or send it using whichever app you choose.